Amybo-org/pages/content/en/docs/_index.md

   Overview <i class="fas fa-arrow-alt-circle-right ms-2"></i>
 </a>

-Other content such as discussions, trial results, case studies, and community updates should live in the [Community](/community/) pages.
+Other content such as discussions, trial results, case studies, and community updates should live in the [Forum](https://forum.amybo.org).

 <br>